Review: Dream Cruises 2-Night Bintan Island Weekend Getaway – Part 2

 Crystal Life dining area serving healthy food

-At about 3pm, we made our way to the Zodiac Theatre to catch the Verry Christmas show production.
+At about 3pm, we made our way to the Zodiac Theatre to catch the Verry Christmas production.
 Similar to the SONIO performance yesterday, there was no strong overarching theme or storyline, just a bunch of separate (albeit mostly talented) acts strung together.

 A female ballet dancer balancing on a male dancer's head during the Verry Christmas performance on Genting Dream Cruises